autotelik/yams_audio_engine/README.md

     end
 ```

-##### Styling - CSS

-@Sloboda How to style the player - What are the key CSS classes to change look and feel of the player ?

-CSS classes are available to place the player at the `top` or `bottom` of the page ???

 #### Javascript methods and call-backs

 Each callback should be related to a route in the main Rails app side, connected to a suitable
 controller method that can parse or store the supplied  data.

-### Save Callback
+##### Save Callback

-When playing a track the player can send back information to the server via a save callback
+When playing a track the player can send back information such as current state of player and playlist, to the server via a save callback

-Info could be stored in session or in a DB table connected with User on BE side
+Info could be stored in session or in a DB table connected with User on BE side.

-save -     it sends data of current state of player and playlist
+The host app needs to setup client tokens ? https://github.com/waiting-for-dev/devise-jwt

     it calls:
         a) interval is configurable via datashift_audio.save_interval = 1000; // in milliseconds

+@Sloboda - How to pass such configuration from the Ruby world to the Javascript world ?

         b) player finished to play current track
         c) on pause() click